Yanny or Laurel: Background

 The mixed re-recording was created by students who played the sound of the word "laurel" while re-recording the playback amid background noise in the room.

 The audio clip of the main word "laurel" originated in 2007 from a recording of opera singer Jay Aubrey Jones, who spoke the word "laurel" as one of 200,000 reference pronunciations produced and published by vocabulary.com in 2007.
 The clip was made at Jones' home using a laptop and microphone, with acoustic foam to soundproof the recording.
 The discovery of the ambiguity phenomenon is attributed to Katie Hetzel, a 15-year-old freshman at Flowery Branch High School in Flowery Branch, Georgia, who posted a description publicly on Instagram on May 11, 2018.
-The illusion reached further popularity the next day when Hetzel's friend posted it on Reddit, where it was picked up by YouTuber Cloe Feldman, who subsequently posted about it on her Twitter account.
+The illusion reached further popularity the next day when it was posted to Reddit, where it was picked up by YouTuber Cloe Feldman, who subsequently posted about it on her Twitter account.